wilsonzlin/minify-html/README.md

 # hyperbuild

-A fast one-pass in-place HTML minifier written in C with advanced whitespace handling.
+A fast one-pass in-place HTML minifier written in Rust with advanced whitespace handling.

 Currently in beta, working on documentation and tests.
 Issues and pull requests welcome!